chargehound/chargehound-slate/source/includes/_disputes.md

 # Disputes

-## The Dispute object
+## The dispute object

 Dispute objects represent a dispute created on a charge.
 They can also be referred to as chargebacks.
-In order to contest a dispute, attach a Template and update the dispute with the Template's required fields.
+In order to contest a dispute, attach a template and update the dispute with the template's required fields.

-A Dispute object is:
+A dispute object is:

 | Field                | Type       | Description                                                                                 |
 | ---------------------|------------|---------------------------------------------------------------------------------------------|